dxwc/turk-system/phase_I_report/phase_I_report.md

 #### Brief Descripton

++ Super User will be able to view the credential of applicants

 #### Initial Step-By-Step Description

+1. Super User will review the list of new applicants and select one of the applicants
+2. Super User can decide if they want to accept/reject the applicant based on the system policy
+3. Super User must write one line or more about the reason for rejecting the applicants

 ### Use Case: Discuss/Process dev payment
 #### Diagram:
 ![](./img/developers_payment.png){#id .class width=400px}

 #### Brief Descripton

++ Super User can discuss and process developer's payment when client rates delivered system less than 3

 #### Initial Step-By-Step Description

+1. Super User will review the client's rating and the reason for the rating
+2. Super User will access the system submitted to the client
+3. Super User will decide whether to leave the rating upchanged or change the rating

 ### Use Case: Hires a biding developer
 #### Diagram: